wp-plugins/esv-crossref/readme.txt

 == Description ==

 ESV CrossRef, once installed onto your website will scan your site for Old and New Testament Bible references.
-Once it finds a Bible reference on the page it will convert the reference(s) into a hover=able link!
+Once it finds a Bible reference on the page it will convert the reference(s) into a hover-able link!
 Each time a converted link is hovered over, a small pop up will appear containing the scripture reference.
 This plug-in is designed to include a single Javascript file into the footer.

 For more information, visit http://esv.org/tools/esv-crossref/